-Activities in the region are numerous; within the Mid Atlas is the Cedar forest (near Azrou) which is a great place for a day's hike and don't miss the Barbary apes who are very friendly, particularly if you have some fruit for them.
+Within the Mid Atlas is the Cedar forest (near Azrou), a great place for a day's hike and where you can see the Barbary apes, who are very friendly, particularly if you have some fruit for them.
 The Aït Bouguemez valley, also called the Happy Valley, is suited to walking, mule rides and mountain-biking.
 With its waterfalls and numerous section of white water, the region is ideal for enjoying kayaking, rafting and canyoning.
 On the beautiful Bin el Ouidane lake, 27km north of Azilal, many water sports such as jet-skiing and windsurfing are practiced.
 Finally, take advantage of a stop at Beni Mellal to swim in the Aïn Asserdoune springs.

 Skiing - Ifrane, perched at an altitude of 1650m, provides freshness in summer and snow in winter.
 The ski resort of Michlifen, 19km south of the town, and the slopes of Mount Hebri have great slopes to hurtle down once the chill sets in.
 A unique experience and possibilities of cozy accommodation right at the foot of the slopes.

-Walking - take advantage of your stay in Ifrane to explore the natural areas and discover the volcanic plateaus, the mountain pastures and the splendid cedar, maple and poplar forests.
-Among other marvels, the Afennourir Lake spreads over nearly 1000 acres surrounded by cedar forest.
-It is a favourite destination for many species of rare birds.
+Walking - take advantage of your stay in Ifrane to explore the natural areas and discover the volcanic plateaux, the mountain pastures and the splendid cedar, maple and poplar forests.
+Among other marvels, the Afennourir Lake spreads over nearly 1000 acres surrounded by cedar forest; it is a favourite destination for many species of rare birds.

-Hiking Ouzoud is considered to be the ideal village for setting off to visit the treasures of the Upper Atlas, from the magnificent Bin el Ouidane lake to Jbel M’Goun.
+Hiking - Ouzoud is considered to be the ideal village for setting off to visit the treasures of the Upper Atlas, from the magnificent Bin el Ouidane lake to Jbel M’Goun.
 The Aït Bouguemez Valley, also called the Happy Valley, is suited to walking, mule rides and mountain-biking.
 There are several circuits and many pass through the village of Aït Imi, famous for its irrigation system and water mills which have been transformed into wheat and corn mills.
 Mountain hiking is suitable for more experienced people depending on the level of difficulty.
 Skiing and cross-country skiing is possible is possible between February and April.

-The Riad Cascades D'Ouzoud is designed like a riad with rooms set around an interior courtyard.
-Dramatically perched at the top of a waterfall offering views down onto the River Ouzoud surrounded by almond ...
+The Riad Cascades D'Ouzoud's rooms are set around an interior courtyard.
+It is dramatically perched at the top of a waterfall offering views down onto the River Ouzoud surrounded by almond and olive t ...

-C Padgham, November 2016
+C Padgham, UK, November 2016